Final | October 2009 | v1.0.0 | PUBLIC | QGCIO

 Issue and review

-This QGEA policy is published within the QGEA and is administered by the Queensland Government Chief Information Office (QGCIO).
+This QGEA policy is published within the QGEA which is administered by the Queensland Government Chief Information Office (QGCIO).
 It was developed by the QGCIO and approved by the Queensland Government Chief Information Officer on 31 October 2009.

 This QGEA policy will be reviewed on an annual basis.
 The next review date is October 2010.